• Skip to primary navigation

 • 250 grams green papaya* cut into wedges

-• 2-3 stalks of lemongrass tied and knotted
+• 2-3 stalks lemongrass tied and knotted

 • 3 cups young coconut water